-Care of Cognitively Impaired Residents - The students will learn the disease process that leads to loss of memory, Alzheimer's, and dementia.
-Measures to meeting specific needs of individuals on safety, hygiene will be discussed.
+Clock Hours: Lec 08 cl hrs/ Lab 04 cl hrs/ Ext 00 cl hrs/Total Clock Hours 12 NA 5 Care of Cognitively Impaired Residents - The students will learn the disease process that leads to loss of memory, Alzheimer's, and dementia.
+Measures to meet specific needs of individuals on safety and hygiene will be discussed.
 Students will learn to understand the diseases and appropriate care needed to maintain quality of life for patients.
 Recognize and understand basic human needs.
-Cultural and religious activities are examined, and assist the aide to appreciate the vast differences that may be encountered in health and practices.
+Cultural and religious activities are examined and assist the aide to appreciate the vast differences that may be encountered in health and practices.
 This chapter explains the measures that promote oxygenation, enumerate the proper procedure on how to use the devices in administering oxygen.
 Disease, injury, birth defects, and surgery can affect body function.
 The goal is to improve abilities and function at the highest level of independence.
 Some adjust to a long-term disability.
 Some need home care or nursing center care.
-Many persons need both nursing and rehabilitation.
+Many people need both nursing and rehabilitation.
 Understanding common health problems gives meaning to the required care.
 The whole person has physical, social, psychological and spiritual parts.
 This chapter expounds on the difference between confusion and dementia and how to assist and understand patients/residents with mental health problems.
-Providing safety and save life are the main goal in taking care of patients/residents.
+Providing safety and saving life are the main goals in taking care of patients/residents.
 This chapter illustrates and demonstrates the proper performance of FIRST AID CPR.
-Student will be trained to recognize and encourage effective coping mechanisms.
+Students will be trained to recognize and encourage effective coping mechanisms.
 Discuss and explore the grieving process and how it affects the patient, family and the health care team.
 This chapter illustrates the dying process.
 Educate the Nurse Assistant on how to properly approach the dying person with care, kindness and respect.

-Prerequisite: NA04-Nutrition and Wellness

-Clock Hours: Lec 10 cl hrs/ Lab 02 cl hrs/ Ext 00 cl hrs/Total Clock Hours 12 demonstrate all the skills taught during lecture and laboratory exercises.
+Prerequisite: NA04-Nutrition and Wellness Clock Hours: Lec 10 cl hrs/ Lab 02 cl hrs/ Ext 00 cl hrs/Total Clock Hours 12 NA 6 Clinical Externship - Students must complete the required 40 clock hours of Clinical NA 0 Externship.
+This chapter is designed to reinforce the theory and laboratory skills learned in designated areas of the training.
+Students will be assigned to a Nursing Home and demonstrate all the skills taught during lecture and laboratory exercises.
 The Texas Department of Human Service' curriculums for Nurse Aide will be used at the externship site.
 Attendance is mandatory for clinical rotation schedules.
+Prerequisite: NA05-Care of Cognitively Impaired Residents Clock Hours: Lec 00 cl hrs/ Lab 00 cl hrs/ Ext 40 cl hrs/Total Clock Hours 40